 CO is a colorless, odorless gas that reduces the oxygen-carrying capacity of the blood.
-Motor vehicle exhaust contributes about 56% of CO emissions nationwide (Environmental Protection Agency Office of Air and Radiation 2004).
-CO exposure can lead to chronic health effects and even death at high levels.
+Motor vehicle exhaust contributes about 56% of CO emissions.
+CO exposure can lead to chronic health issues and even death at high levels.
 Symptoms of CO exposure include headaches, dizziness and nausea.

 Since 1999, Spokane has had no recorded violations of the CO standard.
-The Environmental Protection Agency (EPA) has re-designated Spokane from a “non-attainment” area to an “attainment” area for CO, currently operating under a Maintenance Plan.
-This change in status does not alleviate the area from studying and monitoring both regional and localized CO impacts from transportation projects.
-SRTC and other impacted jurisdictions will continue regional and localized transportation conformity analyses until EPA determines appropriate as guided under the CO Maintenance Plan.
+In 2005 the Environmental Protection Agency (EPA) re-designated Spokane from a “non-attainment” area to an “attainment” area for CO, currently operating under a Limited Maintenance Plan (LMP).

-Particulate Matter (PM) is the term for particles found in the air, such as dust, dirt, soot, smoke and liquid droplets (EPA Office of Air and Radiation 2004).
-Particles come in almost any shape or size.
-Particles are divided into two major groups; the larger particles are called PM10 and the smaller particles PM2.5.
+Particulate Matter (PM) are particles found in the air, such as dust, dirt, soot, smoke and liquid droplets.
+Particles are divided into two groups; the larger particles are called PM10 and the smaller particles PM2.5.

 The big particles are between 2.5 and 10 micrometers (from about 25 to 100 times thinner than a human hair).
 These particles cause less severe health effects.
 The smaller particles are smaller than 2.5 micrometers (100 times thinner than a human hair) and are generally more toxic.
-These microscopic particles travel deep in the lungs, damaging lung tissue and affecting breathing.
+These microscopic particles can damage lung tissue and affect breathing.

-Spokane's PM pollution comes from a variety of sources, including dust from unpaved roadways, construction activities, gas and diesel powered engines, wood burning, outdoor burning and industrial/commercial operations.
+Spokane’s PM pollution comes from a variety of sources, including dust from unpaved roads, construction, gas and diesel powered engines, wood burning, outdoor burning and industrial/commercial operations.
 High PM concentrations occur in fall and winter during stagnant air periods and the increased use of wood for heating.
 PM can be suspended and carried in the air for long periods of time and over long distances.
-Click on the link see a Chart of the monitored PM10 data.

 In our region, ground-level ozone is considered a summertime pollutant.
-The hot sunny days of summer contribute to the formation of ground-level ozone, a harmful pollutant and key ingredient in smog.
-Ozone is formed when nitrogen oxides and volatile organic compounds react in the presence of sunlight.
-Pollutants from daily activities, such as refueling and driving cars, using gas-powered lawn equipment, and using industrial and household solvents, “cook” in the hot temperatures, forming ground-level ozone.
+Hot sunny days contribute to the formation of ground-level ozone, a harmful pollutant and key ingredient in smog.
+Ozone is formed when nitrogen oxides and volatile organic compounds react to sunlight.
+Pollutants from activities such as refueling and driving cars, using gas-powered lawn equipment, and using industrial and household solvents, “cook” in hot temperatures, forming ground-level ozone.
 Ozone concentrations typically peak on calm, 90+degree days.

 Partner Agencies for Air Quality: